Rupert Ramsay

-Rupert David Ramsay (1899 – 24 August 1962) was a Canadian politician who served as the leader of the Progressive Conservative Party of Saskatchewan from 1944 to 1949.
+Rupert David Ramsay (1899 – 24 August 1962), born in Toronto, was a Canadian politician who served as the leader of the Progressive Conservative Party of Saskatchewan from 1944 to 1949.

-Born in Toronto in 1899, Ramsay grew up in an agricultural environment and pursued agriculture professionally, serving in various positions before becoming a professor and department head at the University of Saskatchewan.
+Ramsay grew up in an agricultural environment and pursued agriculture professionally, serving in various positions before becoming a professor and department head at the University of Saskatchewan.

 He led the Progressive Conservative Party in two elections: the 1944 Saskatchewan general election and the 1948 Saskatchewan general election.
-The party performed poorly in both elections, never winning a single legislature seat.
+The party never achieved a single legislative position and performed poorly in both elections.

-Ramsay announced his resignation from the leadership post in 1948 and officially resigned in 1949, after which he continued to work at the University of Saskatchewan until his death in 1962.
+After officially resigning from the leadership position in 1949, following releasing an announcement in 1948, Ramsay continued to work at the University of Saskatchewan until his death in 1962.

 Early life and education

 Ramsay was born in 1899 in Toronto, Ontario, and moved in 1905 to Bladworth, Saskatchewan with his father, who specialized in raising Clydesdale horses and farming seed grains.

 Ramsay graduated from the University of Saskatchewan with a Bachelor's of Science and Arts degree in 1929.
 In 1932, he graduated from the University of Minnesota with a Master's of Science degree, specializing in animal nutrition.